spec

 mca_par("halt")

-Halts the USB-CTR MCS acquisition.
+Halts all USB-CTR MCS acquisition.

 mca_par("passes" [, value])